Agents

 Below is the evolution of conversational AI:

-1. LLM chatbots - the first implementation of OpenAI could be considered a well-trained Chatbot.
+LLM chatbots - The first implementation of OpenAI could be considered a well-trained Chatbot.
 You asked it a question, and it answered from its pre-trained neural network.
 Although chatbots have been around for over a decade, OpenAI's release of GPT 3 in 2023 was the first groundbreaking innovation using an LLM (large language model).

 Throughout 2023, numerous Assistants and Co-pilots have been developed with increasing levels of complexity and access to data.
 RAG (retrieval-augmented generation) is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information.